CodeINN95612/OxifyMod/README.md

 # OxifyMod

 Minecraft mod.
-Adds Oxifier item to the game, which oxidized copper blocks.
+Adds Oxidizer item to the game, which oxidizes copper blocks.